theturboturnip/harper/harper-core/tests/text/tagged/The Great Gatsby.md

 >
 #
 > Another pause .
 A   waiter knocked and came    in        with crushed mint    and ice     but     the
 # I/D     NSg/V .
-D/P NSg/J  V/J     V/C NSg/V/P NPrSg/J/P P    V/J     NSg/V/J V/C NPrSg/V NSg/C/P D
+D/P NSg    V/J     V/C NSg/V/P NPrSg/J/P P    V/J     NSg/V/J V/C NPrSg/V NSg/C/P D
 > silence was unbroken by his   “ thank you ” and the soft  closing of the door .
 This
 # NSg     V   V/J      P  ISg/D .
 NSg/V IPl .
 V/C D   NSg/J NSg/V/J P  D   NSg  .
 I/D
 > tremendous detail  was to be     cleared up        at        last    .